-The Ocean Discovery Camp offers a unique hands-on approach to marine science and ocean conservation issues.
-Each day will have a different ocean-related theme and is filled with aquatic fun designed to promote scientific literacy and understanding of the role that healthy oceans play in conservation.
-Students will learn about the technology and tools used in marine science research and experience the thrill of scientific discovery through hands-on exploration, projects, and crafts.
+The Ocean Discovery Camp offers a unique virtual approach to marine science and ocean conservation issues.
+Each day will have a different ocean-related theme and is filled with tons of aquatic fun, including virtual fields trips, designed to promote scientific literacy and understanding of the role that healthy oceans play in conservation.
+Students will gain new appreciation for the ocean and its ecosystems through virtual exploration, projects, and crafts.
 This camp is offered at a reduced fee due to a grant for Marine Sciences education.

 |Course Date Info:|

 Camp will run from 9:00 a.m. to 4:00 p.m. each day.

 1197 South Lumpkin Street, Athens, GA 30602

 Day students will check in on Monday morning between 8:30 and 9:00 a.m.
 Some classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 Camp - $280

 Lunch - $55/week (optional)

 The Ocean Discovery camp is designed to accommodate both absolute beginners and students with some marine sciences knowledge, and all are encouraged to attend.